ritchieng/dlami/README.md

 	<img src="https://img.shields.io/badge/license-MIT-blue.svg"/>
 </p>

+## Deprecation Note
+This AMI is officially deprecated as the ecosystem has evolved and many stable and updated versions are available currently from official channels.

 ## How to find?
 Under community AMI, search for `DLAMI.V1`.
 It is currently only available in `Oregon`.